Emptii/scripts-n-stuff/install_eduroam/README.md

 ### Tips

 Make sure the device id is correct for your device.
 For example I didn't get my connection up, since I fist used `wlp3s0` instead of the one I actually had `wlp2s0`.

+### Thanks

+Thanks to sepastian for [this](https://gist.github.com/sepastian/1015e19e8c81a12ff526caf4e4fdc224) script that got me started.